loicdescotte/loicdescotte.github.io/_posts/2016-04-10-play-akka-streams-queue.md

 ````

-If you close your browser tab, the source queue will be canceled automatically.
+If you close your browser tab, `queueSource` will be canceled automatically.
-As we catch the `watchCompletion` event, we can also stop the Akka scheduler.
+As we catch the `watchCompletion` event ont the underlying queue, we can also stop the Akka scheduler.
 Then you will see the following logs in your console :

 ```
 [debug] application - queue source : tack